PetrGlad/emmate/README.md

 ## TODO

+- [ ] When start playing send current CC values (will help damper to take effect immediately, not on next change).
-- [ ] Persist bookmarks in project.
+- [ ] Time marks on stave ("minute:second" from the beginning).
 - [ ] Location history navigation (e.g. go to a bookmark that was visited recently), with Alt + LeftArrow / RightArrow
-- [ ] Time marks on stave ("minute:second" from the beginning).
-- [ ] Consider TransportTime to be signed (see also StaveTime).
-There are too many conversions forth and back.
-- [ ] When start playing send current CC values (will help damper to take effect immediately, not on next change).
-- [ ] Find a way to separate actions from view logic with egui.
-It looks too messy now.
 - [ ] Minimize use of unwrap.
 The biggest contention currently is event data shared between engine and stave.
 - [ ] Multi-track UI (for snippets, flight recorder, and copy/paste buffer).
 Can show only one at a time, though.
 Use tabs?